-Company Does Replacement Test of Paper for Polystyrene Cups at 2,000 Restaurants
+Company Agrees to Replace Paper for Polystyrene Cups at All U.S. Restaurants

 We withdrew our 2012 resolution due to this concrete step towards phasing out of styrene foam-based cups and other planned company actions.
-We hope the company will make the switch to paper cups permanent and expand it to all of its restaurants.
+The company has confirmed that the pilots were successful and that it will phase out foam cups at all locations in the coming months.
+We are pleased that the company decided to make the switch to paper cups permanent and expand it to all of its restaurants.

-Paper cups also use significant energy and chemicals in their production, but do not persist in the environment for hundreds of years and are becoming readily recyclable.
+Paper cups also use significant energy and chemicals in their production, but do not persist in the environment for hundreds of years, as foam does, and are becoming more readily recyclable.

+While this is a great first step, there is more work to do for the company to have a comprehensive packaging recycling policy.
 The company's competitor Starbucks uses 10% recycled paper fiber in its paper hot beverage cups.
 It has committed to recycle all post-consumer paper and plastic cups discarded in company-owned stores by 2015.
-It offers a discount for customers who bring reusable beverage containers into stores, and pledged to serve 25% of beverages made in its stores from reusable containers by 2015.
+It offers a discount for customers who bring reusable beverage containers into stores.
 We would like McDonald's to match Starbucks leadership in moving towards more environmentally responsible cups by developing recycling systems for post-consumer in-house beverage containers and using high levels of recycled content.

-The production of styrene, used in the production of polystyrene, carries occupational safety risks.
+The production of styrene, a component of polystyrene, carries occupational safety risks.
 The International Agency for Research on Cancer determined that styrene is a possible human carcinogen.
-In 2009, the California Office of Environmental Health Hazard Assessment proposed that styrene be listed as a known human carcinogen.
+In 2009, the California Office of Environmental Health Hazard Assessment proposed that it be listed as a known human carcinogen.
 Several epidemiologic studies suggest an association between occupational styrene exposure and an increased risk of leukemia and lymphoma.

 Read more about our work on Consumer Packaging >>